MaelGarcia/central-frontend/CONTRIBUTING.md

 We use the Vue I18n plugin for internationalization.
 The plugin is configured in [`/src/i18n.js`](/src/i18n.js) and [`vue.config.js`](/vue.config.js).

-ODK Central Frontend uses the translations stored in [`/src/locales/`](/src/locales/): there is a JSON file for each locale.
+Conectados Frontend uses the translations stored in [`/src/locales/`](/src/locales/): there is a JSON file for each locale.
 The base name of each file must be a BCP 47 language tag, because we use the name to set the `lang` attribute of the `<html>` element. `en` is the fallback locale, and [`en.json5`](/src/locales/en.json5) is bundled with Frontend; other files are loaded asynchronously as needed.
 We also make ample use of single file component `i18n` custom blocks.

 We also define internationalization-related utilities in [`/src/util/i18n.js`](/src/util/i18n.js).